bioinfo-ucsd/BISB-Bootcamp-2025/README.md

 ## Adapting this repository for future iterations of BISB Bootcamp

 Click [Use this template](https://github.com/bioinfo-ucsd/BISB-Bootcamp-2025/generate) to create a new repo for a future bootcamp.
 Then edit away!

+Also, remember to coordinate with GBIC's Director of External Affairs to add the first years' GitHub accounts to the [bioinfo-ucsd org](https://github.com/bioinfo-ucsd) so that they can be properly authenticated for the software engineering module!